 Why we chose the Samsung RF23J9011SR 4-Door Flex:

 If you’re in the market for a unique fridge, the Samsung 4-Door Flex Fridge offers a full compartment that can be either a freezer or warmed up for more fresh food storage.
 It’s sort of like the Kenmore’s temp-adjustable drawer, but bigger and with a larger temperature range.

 The Power-Cool feature is very handy if you need to quickly cool down that six-pack before the game.
 There’s also a similar Power-Freeze tool for the freezer.
 Both of these can be selected on the front touchscreen panel.
 If you want it to be an ice cream holder, one of the four settings is for a soft freeze.
-The drawback is that because the bottom of the fridge is split in half, you can’t store large frozen pizzas in it — the individual compartments just aren’t wide or tall enough.
+The drawback is that the bottom of the fridge is split in half, so you can’t store large frozen pizzas in it — the individual compartments just aren’t wide or tall enough.